 Despite enhancement of a vehicle video, it was unclear if her kick contacted with Shepherd’s face, the report said.

 But Shepherd stated, “She kicked me” and then entered the patrol vehicle and punched the woman once in the face with his right hand, the report said.

 Medical records showed later that she suffered facial fractures, while the medical records of Shepherd “did not reveal any obvious injury,” the report said.

 At the request of the State Patrol, Robert Bragg Jr., fitness and force training program manager for the Washington State Criminal Justice Training Commission, was asked to evaluate the actions of Shepherd, the report said.

 Bragg arrived at the following opinion: “Officer Shepherd’s demeanor and handling of the situation immediately up the assault by Ms. Miyekko Durden-Bosley were calm and respectful and appeared to follow the LEED model set forth in SPD dictum.
 However, following the assault he acted in a way inconsistent with the training and policy by not using the time and resources available to him.
 As a result, he unnecessarily placed himself in greater danger and caused unnecessary and foreseeable injury to the handcuffed suspect.”

-SEATTLE — New Police Chief Kathleen O’Toole, writing a byline report on the department’s online blotter blog, announced Thursday night that an officer was relieved of his duties and placed on paid administrative leave for a use-of-force incident involving a handcuffed female prisoner.
+In late June, new Seattle Police Chief Kathleen O’Toole announced Shepherd was relieved of his duties and placed on paid administrative leave for a use-of-force incident involving a handcuffed female prisoner.